sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 3.0.2 =
+Fixed a bug where som users email never got sent.

 = 3.0.1 =
 Fixed so users get alerted of they don't enter a username before clicking the OTC button on the login page.